Women who marched: One year later

 Said Busch-Vogel, "I think it says we're still here and while you might have thought the women's march last year, as extraordinary as it was, was a passing storm or that it was just a celebrity sort of day ...
 I think the marches -- continuing both on this anniversary and throughout the year -- is saying no, this is a movement."

-"We're exhausted but we're here and we're still marching," said Canning, adding this reference to President Trump: "We will be here every year if we have to until he's gone."
+"We are exhausted but we're here and we're still marching," said Canning, adding this reference to President Trump: "We will be here every year if we have to until he's gone."